How Often Should Inline Hockey Pucks Be Replaced? A Guide

 This material was not only more durable but also provided better control for players and less risk to spectators compared to previous materials used.

-See also When to Replace Roller Hockey Wheels: A Guide
+See also What Skates Do Roller Hockey Goalies Wear?
+A Detailed Guide

 NHL Standardization: Official Ice Hockey Pucks Take Center Stage